apollo-business-automation/ibm-cp4ba-demo-deployment/README.md

 Please do not hesitate to create an issue here if needed.
 Your feedback is appreciated.
 ## OpenShift clusters used for the installation
-Two types of OpenShift clusters have been tested, both version 4.7.x:
+Two types of OpenShift clusters have been tested, both version 4.7.x (BTW it seems there are some issues on V4.8 with DB2, not confirmed):
 - ROKS - RedHat OpenShift Kubernetes Service allowing to run managed Red Hat OpenShift on IBM Cloud
 - "Home-made" OpenShift cluster created from scratch on top of RHEL and CoreOS virtual machines